Award for Excellence in Science Education/Outreach:

 Read about our winners and see more banquet photos here.

 We offer monthly chapter events on the 3rd Wednesday from September to May.
 Save the date for our upcoming programs: Sept.
 19, Oct.
 17, Nov.
 14, Dec.
 19, Jan.
 16, Feb.
 20, Mar.
 20, Apr.
 17, May 15.

-Pre-registration is not required for this event.
+Pre-registration not required for our events.

-Fred Hutchinson Cancer Research Center
+Location Fred Hutchinson Cancer Research Center

 1100 Fairview Ave.
 N.